ci-bonfire/Sprint/myth/_docs_src/general/models.md

 ## Validating Data

 The model should contain all of the validation rules for your data so that it is always kept in a single place with the model that represents it.
-Bonfire's models provide a simple way to automatically have your data validated during inserts and updates.
+Sprint's models provide a simple way to automatically have your data validated during inserts and updates.

 ### Basic Validation